homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 - Enable additional sensor for outdoor temp. and/or switches for: Nanoe, Inside Cleaning, Eco Navi, Dry Mode, Fan mode, Quiet Mode, Powerful Mode, Swing Up Down, Swing Left Right.
 - Sensor / Switch will work only if device support this function.
-- Some values can be changed only when device is on (E.G.: Quiet Mode, Powerful mode, Swing Up Down, Swing Left Right).
+- Some values can be changed only when device is turned on (E.G.: Quiet Mode, Powerful mode, Swing Up Down, Swing Left Right).
 - These switches will be available in HomeKit, directly in your main device or in device / settings (wheel icon) / accessories.
-- If you add at least one sensor or switch, the appearance of the air conditioning will change - rotation speed and swing will not be available in the main view, only after entering the device / settings (wheel icon) / accessories / device / settings (wheel icon).
-- You can also use the option 'show as separate tiles' to separate the accessories.
+- If you add at least one sensor or switch, the appearance of the air conditioning in HomeKit will change to accessory group (rotation speed and swing will be available after entering the device / settings (wheel icon) / accessories / device / settings (wheel icon)).
+You can also use the option 'show as separate tiles' to separate the accessories.

 </details>